Notice of Previous Precinct

-The next general election of City Officials will be held on May 4, 2019.
-The following offices will be up for re-election:
+The next general election of city officials will be held on May 7,2022.
+The following positions will be up for re-election.

 INTERESTED IN RUNNING FOR A LOCAL OFFICE?